 - Measuring spoons and a measuring cup to measure out the spice and olive oil

-Za'atar labneh dip is best prepared prior to serving because the olive oil solidifies in the fridge.
+Za'atar labneh dip is best prepared before serving because the olive oil solidifies in the fridge.
 However, if you have some za'atar labneh leftover, store it in an airtight container in the fridge for up to 5 days.
-Just pull it out of the fridge about 15 minutes ahead of time so the olive oil can become liquid again.
+Just pull it out of the fridge about 15 minutes before the olive oil can become liquid again.

 Labneh is strained yogurt, so it has a more thick consistency similar to Greek yogurt.